keithjjones/hostintel/README.md

 optional arguments:
-  -h, --help         show this help message and exit -a                 Perform All Lookups.
+  -h, --help         show this help message and exit -a, --all          Perform All Lookups.
+  -d, --dns          DNS Lookup.
-  -v                 VirusTotal Lookup.
+  -v, --virustotal   VirusTotal Lookup.
-  -n                 NeutrinoAPI Lookup.
+  -n, --neutrino     NeutrinoAPI Lookup.
 ```

 # Install:
+First, make sure your configuration file is correct for your computer/installation.
+Next, install the python requirements:

 ```
 $ pip install -r requirements.txt